 Pin this gluten-free pumpkin pie to your gluten-free pies Pinterest board!

 - ½ cup almond milk (or another dairy-free milk)

 - 1 teaspoon ground cinnamon

-- Whisk all of the ingredients in a medium size mixing bowl until well blended.
+- Whisk the unsweetened pumpkin puree, almond milk, pure maple syrup, eggs, ground cinnamon, ground nutmeg, sea salt, and ground cloves in a medium size mixing bowl until well blended.

 - Pour filling into the prepared unbaked pie shell and bake in a preheated 400 degree (F) oven for 15 minutes.
 Reduce the oven temperature to 350 degrees (F) and bake for an additional 40 to 50 minutes.
 The pie is completely cooked through when a toothpick inserted in the center of the pie comes out clean.

 - Allow to cool completely before serving.